-- with the provisions related to the Rite Share Premium Assistance Program set forth in Subchapter 05 Part $\underline{3}$ of this Chapter; and - c.
+- Submit a report which includes an accounting of the family's earned income and the "necessary child care" expenses; - Enroll in an employer's health plan (whether individual or family coverage) if it is offered at no cost to the parent/caretaker in accordance with the provisions related to the Rite Share Premium Assistance Program set forth in Subchapter 05 Part 3 of this Chapter; and - c.
 Report circumstances which could result in the discontinuance of extended benefits (e.g., no age appropriate child in the family or a move out-of-State). - 6.
-Loss of Benefits Due to Employment -To receive extended Medicaid is employment of a parent/caretaker or other member(s) of the family whose earned income contributes to the family's loss of eligibility for Section 1931 Medicaid.
+Loss of Benefits Due to Employment-To receive extended Medicaid is employment of a parent/caretaker or other member(s) of the family whose earned income contributes to the family's loss of eligibility for § 1931 Medicaid.
 Often employment linked with other changes, such as a parent returning to the home or a child turning eighteen (18), may combine to cause the loss of eligibility.
-While there must be a relationship between earned income and the loss of eligibility for Section 1931 Medicaid to qualify for extended Medicaid, the advent or increase in earned income need not be the only factor causing the loss. - 7.
-Beneficiaries Eligible for Extended Medicaid The first (1st) month of extended Medicaid is the first (1st) full or partial month in which the family loses eligibility for Medicaid health care coverage under Section 1931, but only in those instances in which eligibility under any other Medicaid coverage group is unavailable.
+While there must be a relationship between earned income and the loss of eligibility for § 1931 Medicaid to qualify for extended Medicaid, the advent or increase in earned income need not be the only factor causing the loss. - 75.
+Start of Extended MedicaidBeneficiaries Eligible for Extended Medicaid-The first (1st) month of extended Medicaid is the first (1st) full or partial month in which the parent/caretakerfamily loses § 1931 eligibility for Medicaid health care coverage under Section 1931, but only in those instances in which eligibility under any other Medicaid coverage group is unavailable.
 If the family is eligible for Medicaid State Plan or waiver coverage, extended Medicaid will be denied. - 8.
 Extended Medicaid is provided to those beneficiaries who: - a.
-Are living in the household, and whose needs and income were included in determining Section 1931 eligibility of the assistance unit at the time such benefits were discontinued; - b.
-Have needs and income would be taken into account in determining Section 1931 Medicaid eligibility using the MAGI standard if the family were applying for either of these programs in the current month.
-A child born after Section 1931 benefits are discontinued, or a child, parent or step-parent who returns home after Section 1931 benefits are discontinued, is included as a member of the family for purposes of providing extended Medicaid. - 9.
-Receipt of Extended Medicaid -Extended Medicaid continues throughout the first seven (7) months following the loss of Section 1931 Medicaid eligibility unless: - a.
+Are living in the household, and whose needs and income were included in determining § 1931 eligibility of the assistance unit at the time such benefits were discontinued: - b.
+Have needs and income would be taken into account in determining § 1931

+Medicaid eligibility using the MAGI standard if the family were applying for either of these programs in the current month.
+A child born after § 1931 benefits are discontinued, or a child, parent or step-parent who returns home after § 1931 benefits are discontinued, is included as a member of the family for purposes of providing extended Medicaid. - 9.
+Receipt of Extended Medicaid Extended Medicaid continues throughout the first seven (7) months following the loss of § 1931 Medicaid eligibility unless: - a.
 No age-appropriate child is living in the family; or